The Story of Christopher Pittman, an Antidepressant Murder, and How Chris May Still Be Denied Justice

 We would like to request that all of our readers express their outrage toward Henry McMaster, and pass the word along about Chris Pittman, so that he may at last be given a fair trial.

 We are also on the lookout for the prosecutor's guide that the pharmaceutical companies give to prosecutors to help them ensure maximum convictions for people who have had pharmaceutically-induced, psychotic, violent episodes.
 The purpose of this guide is to ensure that few precedent setting victories take place, and that the effects of these drugs remain out of the media.
 Pharmaceutical company lawyers have actually become involved in such cases directly, and have threatened kids saying "shut up or else", as happened during the Columbine shooting lawsuit that was dropped.
-We covered that last point in Naturally Good Magazine, Issue #1.

 Related Articles